Image

 Is it possible to avoid jail time for a criminal charge in Macon County, MO?

 Yes.
-Depending on the circumstances, our experienced Macon County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.
+Depending on your case, our Macon County, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.

 Not necessarily.
 Missouri law allows for the expungement of certain criminal convictions after a set waiting period.
 Our Macon County, MO criminal defense lawyers can review your case, determine if you qualify, and guide you through the process of clearing your record for good.